monorkin/rocket_docs/README.markdown

 This would set the `DOC`, `PARAMS` and `URL` values as default values for all methods except for `POST` which has it's own `DOC` and `PARAMS` values.

-### Code examples

-Currently the best example you can look at is the [test_app](https://github.com/Stankec/rocket_docs/tree/master/spec/test_app) located in the `specs` folder.
-You can even start the app and experiment a little bit.

 ### Rake task

 The rake tasks accept three arguments.
 A version name, a list of file paths separated by spaces and an output folder.
 The output folder is optional, if no output folder is defined then it will default to `route_to_your_rails_app/public/system/documentation`